Monitoring Stress and Recovery

 Averages and Baselines

-- Am I feeling slow and lethargic?
+- Am I feeling slow or lethargic?

-- Am I generally demotivated?
+- Am I feeling demotivated?

 - Am I experiencing brain fog or forgetting things frequently?